arianrhodsandlot/nostalgist/readme.md

 ## Caveat
-Nostalgist.js **DO NOT** privide any pirated content, like copyrighted ROM files or BIOS files.
+Nostalgist.js **DOES NOT** provide any pirated content, like copyrighted ROM files or BIOS files.

 ## License
 [MIT](license)